Optimal Tax Theory

 Grading:

-There will be an optional midterm examination and a 60 min final exam.
-Those who take the midterm exam (which could be a paper presentation) can only improve their final grade.
-The weight for the final grade is in this case 1:3 (midterm: final exam).
+There will be an optional midterm examination and a 60-min final exam.
+Those who take the midterm exam can earn bonus points to improve their final grade.